tenzir/tenzir/plugins/summarize/README.md

 ## Usage Example

-The below files configure VAST with the aggregate and compaction plugins to compact `suricata.flow` events after seven days by aggregating them into `suricata.aggregated_flow` events.
+The below files configure VAST with the summarize and compaction plugins to compact `suricata.flow` events after seven days by aggregating them into `suricata.aggregated_flow` events.
 The grouping takes into account the timestamp rounded to a full minute, the source address, the destination address and port,